 Click on the link above to access emergency information related to campus safety.
 The emergency preparedness sites and emergency preparedness programs are all a service of the Appalachian State University Office of Environmental Health, Safety and Emergency Management (EHS&EM).

-The Counseling and Psychological Services Center supports the mission of Appalachian State University and the Division of Student Development in the academic, vocational, emotional, social and cultural development of students.
+The Counseling and Psychological Services Center supports the mission of Appalachian State University and the Division of Student Affairs in the academic, vocational, emotional, social and cultural development of students.
 The goal of the Counseling Center is to assist the University community in maximizing the personal growth and development of its members.

 The Mary S. Shook Student Health Service is a primary care ambulatory campus health clinic helping meet the needs of Appalachian State University students.